Vikhyath-vec/vikhyath-vec.github.io/_pages/projects.md

 *Natural Language Processing*

 * Developed a unique news-image captioning model that leverages CLIP’s image and text encoders.
-* Enhanced caption accuracy by incorporating named entities and knowledge prompts, producing context-rich captions using a multimodal large language model.
+* Improved caption accuracy by incorporating named entities and knowledge prompts, producing context-rich captions using a multimodal large language model.

 ### Outlier Detection
 *Applications of Markov Chains in Computing*